markwylde/cssbun/README.md

 # cssbun
-An extremly lightweight bundler than does nothing but merge your css files using the import syntax.
+An extremly lightweight bundler that does nothing but merge your css files using the import syntax.

-The end result is you can use your css files direct in the browser without being bundled, or you can use the bundle.
+The end result is you can use your css files directly in the browser without being bundled, or you can use the bundle.
 They should both be interchangable.

 ## Installation